-The market price of our common stock may fluctuate substantially in response to, among other things, the risk factors described in this Quarterly Report on Form 10-Q and other factors, many of which are beyond our control, including:
+The market price of our common stock may continue to fluctuate substantially in response to, among other things, the risk factors described in this Quarterly Report on Form 10-Q and other factors, many of which are beyond our control, including:

-- changes in analysts' estimates, investors' perceptions, recommendations by securities analysts or our failure to achieve analysts' estimates; - quarterly variations in our or our competitors' results of operations; - periodic fluctuations in our revenue, due in part to the way in which we recognize revenue; - the financial projections we may provide to the public, any changes in these projections or our failure to meet these projections; - general market conditions and other factors unrelated to our operating performance or the operating performance of our competitors; - changes in reimbursement by current or potential payors; - changes in CPT codes or the establishment of new CPT codes applicable to the Zio service; - changes in operating performance and stock market valuations of other technology companies generally, or those in the medical device industry in particular; - actual or anticipated changes in regulatory oversight of our products; - the results of our clinical trials; - the loss of key personnel, including changes in our board of directors and management; - legislation or regulation of our market; - lawsuits threatened or filed against us; - · the announcement of new products or product enhancements by us or our competitors; - announced or completed acquisitions of businesses or technologies by us or our competitors; - announcements related to patents issued to us or our competitors and to litigation; and - developments in our industry.
+- changes in analysts' estimates, investors' perceptions, recommendations by securities analysts or our failure to achieve analysts' estimates; - quarterly variations in our or our competitors' results of operations; - the impact or anticipated impact of the COVID-19 pandemic on us; - periodic fluctuations in our revenue, due in part to the way in which we recognize revenue;

+- the financial projections we may provide to the public, any changes in these projections or our failure to meet these projections; - general market conditions and other factors unrelated to our operating performance or the operating performance of our competitors; - changes in reimbursement by current or potential payors; - changes in CPT codes or the establishment of new CPT codes applicable to the Zio service; - changes in operating performance and stock market valuations of other technology companies generally, or those in the medical device industry in particular; - · actual or anticipated changes in regulatory oversight of our products; - the results of our clinical trials: - the loss of key personnel, including changes in our board of directors and management; - legislation or regulation affecting our market; - · lawsuits threatened or filed against us; - the announcement of new products or product enhancements by us or our competitors; - announced or completed acquisitions of businesses or technologies by us or our competitors; - · announcements related to patents issued to us or our competitors and to litigation; and - developments in our industry.
-In addition, the market prices of the stock of many new issuers in the medical device industry and of other companies with smaller market capitalizations like us have been volatile and from time to time have experienced significant share price and trading volume changes unrelated or disproportionate to the operating performance of those companies.

 Fluctuations in our stock price, volume of shares traded, and changes in our market valuations may make our stock less attractive to certain investors.
 In the past, stockholders have filed securities class action litigation following periods of market volatility.
 If we were to become involved in securities litigation, it could subject us to substantial costs, divert resources and the attention of management from our business, and adversely affect our business, results of operations, financial condition, reputation and cash flows.
 These factors may materially and adversely affect the market price of our common stock.

-If securities or industry analysts do not publish research or reports about our business, or publish negative reports about our business, our share price and trading volume could decline.
+If securities or industry analysts do not publish research or reports about our business, or if they issue adverse or misleading opinions regarding our stock, our stock price and trading volume could decline.

-The trading market for our common stock depends in part on the research and reports that securities or industry analysts publish about us or our business, our market and our competitors.
-We do not have any control over these analysts.
-If one or more of the analysts who cover us downgrade our shares or change their opinion of our business, our share price would likely decline.
-If one or more of these analysts cease coverage of our company or fail to regularly publish reports on us, we could lose visibility in the financial markets, which could cause our share price or trading volume to decline.
+The trading market for our common stock will be influenced by the research and reports that industry or securities analysts publish about us or our business.
+If any of the analysts who cover us issue an adverse or misleading opinion regarding us, our business model, our intellectual property or our stock performance, or if our target studies and operating results fail to meet the expectations of analysts, our stock price would likely decline.
+If one or more of these analysts cease coverage of us or fail to publish reports on us regularly, we could lose visibility in the financial markets, which in turn could cause our stock price or trading volume to decline.